Justice League International

 Costume Worn: MARK I power-suit

-Issue Notes: As the Justice League accepts the approval of the United Nations, the title of the book changes from Justice League to Justice League International while maintaining it's previous numbering.
+Issue Notes: As the Justice League accepts the approval of the United Nations, the title of the book changes from Justice League to Justice League International while maintaining its previous numbering.
 This League also has its first major membership shake-up; out are Dr. Fate and Captain Marvel, in are Captain Atom and Rocket Red (as Justice League members #28 and #29).
 Batman steps down as team leader to be replaced by Martian Manhunter.
 This is also the first issue to spotlight the change in Guy Gardner's persona from aggressive troublemaker to agreeable pacifist.

-This story has been reprinted in the following issue:
+This story has been reprinted in:

 Justice League International Volume 1 (2009)